 The Company does not have any material exposure to environmental or social risks.
-The Company's Environmental, Social and Governance Report which is incorporated into the Company's FY22 Annual Report assists key stakeholders to understand the Company's ESG approach.
-It highlights the fact that the key focus of the Company in the context of ESG is on cyber security, data protection and privacy and selling practices.
+The Company's Environmental, Social and Governance Report which is incorporated into the Company's FY23 Annual Report assists key stakeholders to understand the Company's ESG approach.
+It highlights the fact that the key focus of the Company in the context of ESG is on cyber security, data protection and privacy.
+The Company also addresses efforts to make positive social and environmental impacts.
 The objective of our ESG Report is to act as a benchmark from which to measure future progress and to outline the work prioritised for the year ahead.